bottlerocket-os/bottlerocket/workspaces/api/README.md

 From the `workspaces/api/settings-committer` directory:

 ```
-cargo run -- --socket-path /tmp/thar-api.sock
+cargo run -- --socket-path /tmp/bottlerocket-api.sock
 ```

 Now you can inspect settings in the API or do any other testing you like.

-You won't have dynamic settings generated by [sundog](#sundog) during a normal Thar launch, but you're probably not locally running the software that needs those, like Kubernetes.
+You won't have dynamic settings generated by [sundog](#sundog) during a normal Bottlerocket launch, but you're probably not locally running the software that needs those, like Kubernetes.
 If you are, you can set them manually; see the top-level README for descriptions of those settings.